Claudio Lombardelli

-Claudio Lombardelli (born 14 October 1987) is a Luxembourgian football player, who currently plays for Jeunesse d'Esch in the Luxembourg National Division.
+Claudio Lombardelli (born 14 October 1987) is a former Luxembourgish football player.

 Club career

 Lombardelli started his career at FC Schifflange 95 before joining Jeunesse in summer 2004.

 International career

 He made his debut for Luxembourg in a June 2006 friendly match against Portugal, coming on as a late substitute for René Peters.
-By December 2008 he had earned 20 caps, scoring no goals.
+He earned 19 caps, scoring no goals.
 He played in 3 FIFA World Cup qualification matches.

+Coaching career

+After his playing career ended in 2015, Lombardelli started playing pétanque.
+However, he later started as a youth coach at F91 Dudelange and in the summer of 2018 he became manager of FC Noertzange.
+Lombardelli decided to step back from the position in November 2020.

+Ahead of the 2021-22 season, Lombardelli was appointed assistant manager of Arno Bonvini at US Mondorf.
+In June 2023, Lombardelli returned to F91 Dudelange, as he was appointed assistant manager of newly hired manager Jamath Shoffner.
+In January 2024, after Shoffner was fired, Lombardelli was appointed manager of the club.

+However, he was replaced by Marco Martino ahead of the 2024-25 season, and was again back at his former position as assistant manager.